-- Advertising for the opening of your business - Salaries for training employees
+- Costs related to selecting a business site - Professional and consulting fees paid in forming your business - Advertising for the opening of your business - Salaries for training employees

 To claim business start up amortization expenses for the first tax year you're in business, you must complete Form 4562, Depreciation and Amortization.
 Enter your amortization costs in Part VI of that form.
 Carry that amount over to Schedule C, Part V, "Other Expenses."